AI-secure/VeriGauge/readme.md

 The `adaptor.adaptor.Adaptor` class should be initialized by dataset and model, and provides two main methods: `verify(self, input, label, norm_type, radius)` and `calc_radius(self, input, label, norm_type, upper=0.5, eps=1e-2)`.

-The `verify()` method receives the input, true label, $l_p$ norm type, and radius.
+The `verify()` method receives the input, true label, Lp norm type, and radius.
 It returns true or false.

-The `calc_radius()` method receives the input, true label, $l_p$ norm type, the maximum possible radius, and the precision.
+The `calc_radius()` method receives the input, true label, Lp norm type, the maximum possible radius, and the precision.
 It by default implements a binary-search based procedure which calls `verify()` multiples times to compute robustness radius.